-In Myanmar, status amongst local Christian pastors is strongly linked to achieving the trifecta of running a church, Bible school and orphanage.
-Many pastors recruit children from families in impoverished ethnic minority communities into their orphanages for the purpose of soliciting overseas donations which are then used to fund their other ministries.
+In Myanmar, status amongst local faith leaders is strongly linked to achieving the trifecta of running a church, school and orphanage.
+Many leaders recruit children from families in impoverished ethnic minority communities into their orphanages for the purpose of soliciting overseas donations which are then used to fund their other ministries.
 Others believe that placing children in their orphanages guarantees the best outcomes for their education, future livelihood, spirituality and character, despite overwhelming evidence to the contrary.

 In either case, families that could be supported to care for their own children are instead pressured to send their children to live in orphanages many miles away.
 Separated from their families, communities, language and culture, many children fail to thrive in the orphanage environment where their needs cannot be met, and where they are often subject to neglect, abuse and exploitation.